Alcohol in Amsterdam

 In this tour through Amsterdam you discover the theme of alcohol in Amsterdam from c 1400 onwards to the present day.
 We get from A to B in Amsterdam on foot, or by tram or taxi, whichever you like.

-Compared to other countries and cultures, Dutch alcohol intake was enormous from the end of the Middle Ages onwards, tapering off after the 1960s – and I will explain why this was the case.
+Compared to other countries and cultures, Dutch alcohol intake was enormous from the end of the Middle Ages onwards, tapering off after the 1960s – and I will explain why this was the case. in 1662 there were 5000 ‘watering holes’ for beer and wine, many of them on street corners.
+Way too many, and many innkeepers went bust.

 BEER BREWERIES: A little under 50 micro breweries are active in Amsterdam.